camipawlak/camipawlak.github.io/_pages/presentations.md

 author_profile: true
 ---

+**OpenCanopy: Tracking California’s Urban Forest** The Western Chapter of the International Society of Arboriculture.
+*April 2024 | Cultivating Competence | Presentation*

 **Data-Driven Urban Forest: How We Can Use Data and Tools to Manage Urban Forests.** Professional Tree Care Association of San Diego.
 *August 2023 | Into the Canopy| Invited Presentation*